Carnew: History

-The 1798 rebellion
+1798 rebellion

 On the morning of 25 May, news of the long-expected outbreak of the 1798 rebellion in neighboring County Kildare and of military losses in the battles of Ballymore-Eustace, Naas, and Prosperous had reached the garrison in Carnew, who decided to take preventative measures by assembling the rebel suspects in detention.
 The suspects were marched from Carnew Castle to the local handball alley and executed by firing squad as a warning to the local populace.

 On 4 June, the government evacuated the town and four days later it was attacked and burned in a revenge raid by Wexford rebels, led by "the screeching general" Anthony Perry.

 On 30 June, rebel forces inflicted a heavy defeat on government cavalry at the Ballyellis ambush.
 Crown losses numbered 49 but many more died as a result of injuries sustained in the battle.
 Casualties included 25 of the Regiment of Ancient Britons.

 Following the battle Carnew was once again attacked.
 The loyalists under the command of Captain Thomas Swan of Tombreane barricaded themselves in Blayney's Malthouse (now Quinn's estate agents).
 The rebels failed in their efforts to either dislodge them or to set the building on fire, and incurred 19 casualties in their efforts to do so.